Why Is Your Blue Yeti Mic Echoing? 5 Causes and Fixes

 2. There Is Latency

 If your Blue Yeti microphone is connected to your computer, the echo may occur due to latency.
-When a microphone picks up sound, a device called a DAC (Digital to Analog Converter) has to convert that analog audio signal into a digital one for the computer to process.
+When a microphone picks up sound, a device called a DACOpens in a new tab.
+(Digital to Analog Converter) has to convert that analog audio signal into a digital one for the computer to process.
 The sound signal has to be converted back to analog for it to become audible through your speakers.

 Converting the signal from analog to digital and back to analog does not happen instantaneously, and the slight delay can cause the sound to echo on your output device.